 We’re deeply conditioned by grades, and perhaps we don’t even know it.
 Sure, grades cause stress and anxiety.
 But you know what else causes stress and anxiety?
 Not getting grades.

 Check out the results of Starr Sackstein’s fascinating three-month experiment: a classroom without grades.
-High school senior Markella Giannakopoulos offered a telling assessment of the experience, explaining that "It feels really weird.
+High school senior Markella Giannakopoulos offers a telling assessment of the experience, explaining that "It feels really weird.
 I am used to finishing an assignment and then getting a grade so that I know how well or bad I did on the assignment.
-Without the grades, I don't have that ability to get the grade but I believe I get better feedback.”
+Without the grades, I don't have that ability to get the grade, but I believe I get better feedback.”

 This means that if we ever do want to move students beyond letter grades, we have to start young.
-By the time we get to college, we’re basically Pavlov’s Dogs, salivating for formal evaluation.
+By the time we get to college, we’re basically Pavlov’s dogs, salivating for formal evaluation.

 Pro: We Could Learn for Learning’s Sake

 As they adjusted, students were forced to find motivation in something beyond a readily quantifiable score.
-In the absence of either this score, or the closure it provides, the motive for completing assignments, contributing to discussions, and mastering subjects became the assignment, discussion or subject itself.
+In the absence of either this score, or the closure it provides, the motive for completing assignments, contributing to discussions, and mastering subjects became the assignment, discussion, or subject itself.

-Sackstein’s experiment demonstrates that there are other, possibly more effective ways to evaluate student comprehension, progress and aptitude.
+Sackstein’s experiment demonstrates that there are other, possibly more effective ways to evaluate student comprehension, progress, and aptitude.
 Her approach favored self-regulation, self-assessment, and self-advocacy.
-This strategy proceeds from the idea that students are in the best position to evaluate their own comprehension, growth and progress, and that without the stressor of grades, they have the freedom to make these evaluations honestly and objectively.
+This strategy proceeds from the idea that students are in the best position to evaluate their own comprehension, growth, and progress, and that without the stressor of grades, they have the freedom to make these evaluations honestly and objectively.

 Con: Grades Carry a Lot of Weight in the Outside World

 The concept of ranking by grade actually originated at the university level.
-Indeed, until Yale University came up with the idea of grading its students way back in 1785, the class valedictorian was actually elected by classmates.
+Until Yale University came up with the idea of grading its students way back in 1785, the class valedictorian was actually elected by classmates.
 In 1897, Mount Holyoke College became the first school to correlate letter grades with percentage points.
 This was the root of the modern grading system.
 By 1940, the five-letter grading system had become the de facto mode of student evaluation at the elementary and high school levels, according to The American Society for Cell Biology.

 Pro: We Don’t Need Grades To Train In Practical Skills

 Some online models of education are demonstrating the particular value of this approach.
-The Chronicle points to Southern New Hampshire University and Western Governors University, two colleges that have restructured their academic approach with a focus on competence-based assessment.
+The Chronicle points to Southern New Hampshire University and Western Governors University, two colleges that have restructured their academic approach with a focus on competency-based assessment.
 Enrolled students engage in pass-fail online courses, working at their own pace.
 Only when a student demonstrates mastery of a particular set of skills will he or she be allowed to move on to the next lesson.